 When Mikah asked what issues were being asked about, the Admiral made it clear the Navy was not involved, and he was asked to relay the message.
 Finally, they were told the servicing of their ship had been completed and they should move the vessel to a civilian port fairly soon.
 When Brian asked if they could get maintenance services from the Navy, the Admiral said they could not.
 All the Duke's orders had them on the hook for were fuel and consumables.
 He added, with a pause, "...and we're not even sure why we are tasked with doing that?"
 But orders from Dukes with senior Naval command rank are orders, in this case.
 The Knights thanked the Admiral and his officers.
 They took the offered contact data for Duke Leonard's office.
 Dame Mikah asked if, while it was not their job to help, they could recommend an in-system provider to have install a ship's fuel purification plant?
 Some of the officers ran down a tick list of yards the Knights might check with, but they didn't deal with civilians for that.

 When the Knights asked about Naval support, because the ship was owned by Duke Norris, it was pointed out that the Duke was a Duke.
 That didn't make the ship a naval asset.
 They were told to talk to the Duke's people if they wanted something for the Duke's ship.
 The officers certainly didn't appear interested in helping them.
 They handed over contact data for Duke Norris' offices in-system to not appear as 'being unhelpful'.
 After that, the Knights were dismissed.
-Once out of naval offices, Mikah wanted to buy a copy of 'Crossing the Line' at the PX.
+Done with the naval officers, Mikah wanted to buy a copy of 'Crossing the Line' at the PX.
 Brian suggested wandering around, to find engineers on the base and ask for recommendations where to buy ship systems?
 As they walked and talked about where to go on-base, and who to look for, Zimzod suggested supply flunkies, but that was shot down.
 Falling back on their combined naval experience, as each had served at least one term in that service, the three Knights finally decided they should split up.

 Sir Brian went to the mess hall looking for engineers as Mikah and Zimzod made their way to the PX.
 There, they were watched by the present military members as the took a voucher for "Crossing the Line".
 This 'awareness', as civilians under escort, continued as they wandered through the PX, browsing for whatever else they found.
 Zimzod checked their weapons selection for a vibroCutlass, and found they had a number of models of the weapon.
 The least expensive model was Cr 400, and the most expensive model Cr 1,200.
 The differences were battery life, recharge modes, the need for an adaptor to connect to starship supplies and the Brand Name.
 Zimzod decided on one he felt was a good quality for Cr 750, along with its scabbard.
 As they wandered further, Zimzod wanted to check into coffee.
 Mikah talked him out of that, given the likely cost, even if they could find it there.

 They continued to browse, under the watchful eyes of the store's staff and their escort.
 At checkout, they were told the PX had to deliver weapon purchases to their ship.
 Still, they bought their stuff and moved on.
 As they left the PX, Mikah sparked up the book and did a search for Rol Kaihvos while they walked.
 Zimzod read the cutlass manual, to be able to plug in and charge his new weapon once it arrived.
 Mikah quickly found the correct chapter, entitled "Investigating the operations of the 1266th Imperial Marine Guards Battalion".
 She skimmed until they got back to the ship.
 As they moved, their escort politely suggested it would be better reading back aboard her ship, so Mikah put the book up until they returned to the Hotel California.
-Once back at the ship, Zimzod relaxed, watched vids and ignored Mikah as she read.Hunting For Contacts
+Back at the ship, Zimzod relaxed, watched vids and ignored Mikah as she read.Hunting For Contacts

-Once in the cafeteria, Brian did his best to appear to be legitimately hungry as he scanned insignias for experienced engineers.
+In the cafeteria, Brian did his best to appear to be legitimately hungry as he scanned insignias for experienced engineers.
 He saw engineers, both with and without 'ship's crew' designators as he chose a place to sit.
 Settling near one group, Brian asked if the seat was free?
 They looked him up and down, and an E-6 asked if they could help him?
 Not wearing rank insignia identifying himself as a Knight, Brian said he was just looking to eat and saw they were engineers like him, so he thought it was a good place to sit.
 Seeing Brian's escorts, the petty officer courteously asked after his business on the base?
 Brian said they were refueling and taking on consumables, as if it was the most natural thing in the universe.
 The petty officer seemed to accept that, and introduced himself and the other blackies at the table.
 When asked his name, Brian chose the full formal introduction, and got as far as, "Sir Brian Montgomery of the..."
-But he suddenly found himself interrupted as the men suddenly bolted upright to attention.
-Brian was disappointed, as he'd hoped to avoid this sort of social division.
+But he suddenly found himself interrupted when the men suddenly bolted upright to attention.
+Brian was disappointed, as he'd hoped to avoid this sort of social division

 Hoping to recover from this, Brian made it clear the formality wasn't needed, and tamped down on the use of titles as he asked about their ships and tried to make general conversation.
 While they talked, Brian learned one was assigned to a ship in port and taking advantage of a lay-over to visit friends assigned there.
-Once the talk had shifted to engineering, Brian mentioned he was hunting an inexpensive way to replace their purification plant.
+When the talk shifted to engineering, Brian mentioned he was hunting an inexpensive way to replace their purification plant.
 One of the guys who was assigned to the base said he knew a guy.
 When Brian asked, the NCO said the "guy" was someone he'd served with some years back.
 Now he worked for a salvage operation, where they recovered and scrapped or refurbished ships and systems.
 They also sold off scrap materials, refurbished systems and ships to low end users or contractors.
-When Brian asked how he could contact the man, the NCO gave him the guy's contact data.
-He also said Brian could use his name when making contact.
+When Brian asked how to contact the man, the NCO gave him the guy's contact data.
+He also said Brian could use his name when he called.

 During the chat, they asked him what happened to the old purification plant?
 Not wanting to share too much of what happened, Brian reached into his memories and pulled out a really weird systemic failure, using that as a cover.
 He also went into a description from that long ago event, of how he bypassed and cross-rigged other systems to provide a short term fix until they got repairs.
 This both impressed the others and moved the conversation into weird failures.
 The talk put them all on a more equal footing, as each had something they had either faced or heard of.
 Brian had finally removed the social blockades completely, in a way he'd hoped for earlier.
 While the title and the "Your Lordship" never went away, it faded in the face of serious discussions on systems management and repairs.
 Eventually, one of the engineers mentioned a failure he was currently facing, and on which he needed help.